joinpursuit/ac-curriculum-web/LESSON-TEMPLATE.md

 Add links for slides, live coding examples, helpful resources, etc.

 ##Intro - High level overview
-Discussion: What does the class currently know about the topic?
+**Discussion**: What does the class currently know about the topic?
 Why do we care about this topic?

 Give a high level overview of the topic
 - and